rabbirahat/Medical-Insurance-Cost-Prediction/README.md

 ### 2. Features

-i.
-Exploratory Data Analysis (EDA) to understand trends and correlations in the dataset.
+  - Exploratory Data Analysis (EDA) to understand trends and correlations in the dataset.

-ii.
-Data preprocessing, including handling missing values and encoding categorical variables.
+  - Data preprocessing, including handling missing values and encoding categorical variables.

-iii.
-Model building and training using algorithms like linear regression, decision trees, and random forests.
+  - Model building and training using algorithms like linear regression, decision trees, and random forests.

-iv.
-Model evaluation with metrics such as Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).
+  - Model evaluation with metrics such as Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE).

 ### 3. Technologies Used

 i.
 Programming Language: Python

 ii.
 Libraries:

+  - pandas
+  - numpy
+  - matplotlib
+  - seaborn
+  - scikit-learn
-#### pandas, numpy, matplotlib, seaborn, scikit-learn, Jupyter Notebook
+  - Jupyter Notebook
 ### 4. Notebook Structure

 The notebook is structured as follows:

--> Introduction: Overview and objectives of the project.
+- Introduction: Overview and objectives of the project.

--> EDA: Visualization and statistical analysis of the dataset.
+- EDA: Visualization and statistical analysis of the dataset.

--> Data Preprocessing: Handling missing values, encoding, and feature scaling.
+- Data Preprocessing: Handling missing values, encoding, and feature scaling.

--> Model Training: Building and evaluating machine learning models.
+- Model Training: Building and evaluating machine learning models.

--> Results and Insights: Performance metrics and model comparison.
+- Results and Insights: Performance metrics and model comparison.

 ### 5. Results

 The best-performing model achieves the following metrics:

-a.
-Mean Absolute Error (MAE)
+- Mean Absolute Error (MAE)

-b.
-Root Mean Squared Error (RMSE)
+- Root Mean Squared Error (RMSE)

-These results indicate the model's ability to predict insurance costs with reasonable accuracy.
+### These results indicate the model's ability to predict insurance costs with reasonable accuracy.